 - Spend some time playing with your pets.
 Spending time with animals has been shown to reduce blood pressure and levels of cortisol, the stress hormone.
 In fact, some airports are now offering therapy animals to reduce the stress of travelers.

 - Get your diet back on track.
 The holidays are a time when we eat out and go to parties often.
 This means we may have gone off track with our diets, eating a lot of sweets and rich foods, which tend to be high in fat.
 Alcohol also adds calories and puts a load on the liver.
 Get back to eating right and begin to feel better quickly.
-If you need some help with eating healthier, you might want to add UltraNourish to your 2017 health plan.
-This vegetarian superfood protein shake focuses on your liver but nourishes your entire body.

 - Exercise.
 Getting back into your workout routine as soon as possible after the holidays is a great way to reduce that holiday stress.